Everbreed

 • Reports

-• How to use Breeder Categories: Add, Edit, Delete, and Filter
+• How to use Categories: Add, Edit, Delete, and Filter

-Breeders can be sorted into groups called Categories.
+Rabbits can be sorted into groups called Categories.
 You can separate rabbits used for different purposes, purchased from certain sellers, or traveling to different shows within your Categories.
 Then, you can filter your Breeder list to see just those specific groups.
-Adding a Category Web Version Click the Breeders menu on the left Click Add Breeder or click the 3 dots ("...") next to any breeder and click Edit Click the Category Dropdown and “Other” Enter your new CategorSome readers
+Adding a Category Web Version Select “Rabbits” from the menu on the left.
+Click the ellipses(...) next to a rabbit you want to put in the new Category and choose “Edit”.
+Under the “Category” section, click the dSome readers

 • Adding a buck that is not yours (Stud Buck)

-It can be helpful to add a buck to your account that does not belong to you, so that you can better track the lineage of offspring.
-Here are a few things to note when doing this: Add a new Category.
+It can be helpful to add bucks you’ve used as studs to your account, so that you can better track the lineage of offspring.
+Here are a few notes when doing this: Add a new Category.
 You can create a Breeder Category titled “Not my rabbits”, “Studs”, or “Sperm donors”, to indicate the rabbit/s are not yours.
 Categories can be added from the Breeders page.
-Learn more about that HERE (https://support.everbreed.com/en/article/how-to-use-breeder-categories-add-edit-delete-aFew readers
+Learn more about that [HERE](https://support.everbreed.com/en/article/how-to-use-breeder-categories-add-edit-delete-and-filter-1wgd3ySome readers

 • Using the Genetic Predictor

-• How do I add a photo to a Breeder?
+• How do I add a photo to a Rabbit?

 • How do I enter Breeder Weights?